lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 ==========================================

 Backend.AI supports SSH/SFTP connection to the created compute sessions (containers).
-In this section, we will lear how.
+In this section, we will learn how to do it.

 .. note::
    SSH/SFTP connection is supported only on desktop apps, and not yet supported